-No. 5-Protest-Shortened Procedure Tariff Docket

-(See Rules 2, 2.1, 2.5, 4-6 and 30-31)
+No. 5 - Protest - Shortened Procedure Tariff Docket (See Rules 2, 2.1, 2.5, 4-6 and 30-31)

-Application of John Jones under the Shortened Procedure Tariff Docket to make increases in (here state specifically or by reference the increase in rates sought to be made, and specify short notice and longand short-haul authority, if any, sought).
+Application of John Jones under the Shortened Procedure Tariff Docket to make increases in (here state specifically or by reference the increase in rates sought to be made, and specify short notice and long- and short-haul authority, if any, sought).
+Application No. (Commission will insert number)

-Application No.

-(Commission will insert number)

 PROTEST-SHORTENED PROCEDURE TARIFF DOCKET

-The protest of (exact legal name, mailing address and telephone number of each protestant) respectfully shows:
+The protest of (exact legal name, mailing address protestant) respectfully shows: and telephone number of each

-- (Here, and in succeeding numbered paragraphs or attached exhibits, state the facts constituting the grounds for the protest and show how protestant is affected by the proposed increase and indicate in what respects the proposed increase is considered not justified.)
+- (Here, and in succeeding numbered paragraphs of facts constituting the grounds for the protest and show large proposed increase and indicate in what respects the projustified.) now protestant is affected by the

-- Applicants, as shown on the following list (or on an attached list), have been served with a copy of this protest by (here state the manner of service).
-(Here list the names and addresses of parties served.)
+Applicants, as shown on the following list (or on served with a copy of this protest by (here state the man names and addresses of parties served.)

-- Protestant will furnish a copy of this protest to any other interested party upon written request.
+- Protestant will furnish a copy of this protest to an written request. ny other interested party upon

-Dated at , California, this day of
+Dated at, California, this day of, 20

-2:
+--------------------------------------

+Title:

 Address:

-e Number:

-Facsimile Number:
+Telephone Number:

+Faccimila Number

-E-mail A ddress: (if consenting to e-mai i l service):
+E-mail Address: (if consenting to e-mail service):

 Use appropriate form of verification set forth following Form 1, substituting "protestant" for "applicant."

-No. 65 - Certificate of Service (See Rule 1.9 2.3) CERTIFICATE OF SERVICE
+No. 6 5 - Certificate of Service (See Rule 1.9 2.3) CERTIFICATE OF SERVICE